katilp/hlt-paths/README.md

 Looking forward to replacing the description above with a json schema...

-Note that the json file itself is not in this repository and it is not meant to be accessed by this type of scripts (unless you need something before a proper frontend has been set up).
+The json file itself is not in this repository and it is not meant to be accessed by this type of scripts (unless in need of something before a proper frontend has been set up).